 So, what do you do?

-Two cornerstones of any insurance program are Builder’s Risk and Contractor’s Liability.
+Builder’s Risk and Contractor’s Liability are two cornerstones of any insurance program.
 Are you clear on the differences?
-In this article, we’re going to discuss the main ways these polices differ.
+In this article, we’re going to discuss the main ways these policies differ.

 Liability coverage is more necessary than ever.
 US clients are quick to sue for property damage or bodily injury.

 So, Contractors Liability is essential given that there are unending opportunities for liability claims on any construction site.
 A third-party claim can happen any day of the week.
-You can put in the best safety precautions, but you can’t stop all accidents.
+You can take the best safety precautions but can’t stop all accidents.

 You are unlikely to be allowed to set a foot on a building site without Contractors Liability.
-After all, the property owner, developer or General Contractor do not want to be liable for liability claims that should be for your pocket.
+After all, the property owner, developer, or General Contractor does not want to be liable for liability claims that should be for your pocket.

 In addition, no two businesses are exactly alike.
 Consequently, your coverage must be customized according to your risks.

 Builder’s Risk provides insurance for a building under construction.
-If any listed events occur, Builder’s Risk can be triggered without requiring a formal claim.
+Builder’s Risk can be triggered without requiring a formal claim if any listed events occur.